JustFiesta/spring-petclinic-infrastructure/README.md

 Ansible is used to configure EC2 app instances - install Docker on webservers and Java on buildserver.
 VM's have pulic IP address so Ansible can connect to them via SSH.

-Also it provides Jenkins Agent instance with configuration as agent with systemd service - `petclinic-cicd.service`.
+Also it provides Jenkins Agent with configuration as systemd service - `petclinic-cicd.service`.

 The `hosts.yml` needs to be changed according to given IP addreses in AWS Console.
 Only then one can provide instances with packages.

-No ansible roles where needed in my opinion - they were unnessesary complication for simple project.
+The `configure-petclinic-service.yml` also needs to be changed according to ones needs - IP of server and secret might change according to configuration.

 <hr>